aces/Loris-MRI/docs/02-Install.md

  * `Scan type of native T1 acquisition`: Name as specified in the `mri_scan_type` table.
 Used by the DTIPrep pipeline
  * `Max number of DTI rejected directions for passing QC`: Number of directions that can be rejected and still pass QC.
 Used by the DTIPrep pipeline
  * `NIAK Path`: Path to NIAK if MINC diffusion is to be run.
 Used by the DTIPrep pipeline
- * `Secondary QCed dataset`: Path where a secondary QC'ed dataset it to be stored.
+ * `Secondary QCed dataset`: Path where a secondary QC'ed dataset is to be stored.
 Used by the DTIPrep pipeline

 ### 2.2.2 LORIS